-“Public Health Scotland has also created a data portal which presents the MERRR indicators.
+“PHS has also created a data portal which presents the MERRR indicators.
 This seeks to help understanding of the progress made towards delivering the strategy.

 “It is hoped the statistics provided within this tool will provide greater information and context for policymakers and services alike in helping to guide our ongoing actions to address these harms across Scotland.”